 To give some examples, my father’s name is Tun Hla Kyaing.
 We don’t share any last names because we don’t have it in the first place.
 Aung San, the leading architect of the independence of modern Burma, has two-syllable name, none of which are his father’s name or family name.
 U Thant, third Secretary-General of the United Nations from 1961 to 1971, has one-syllable name, “Thant”.
 U is an honorific for adult males.

-I thought our neighboring countries like Thailand, Cambodia and Vietnam would have the same naming system like we do until I met some of them personally.
+I thought our neighboring countries like Thailand, Cambodia and Vietnam had the same system like we do until I met some of them.
 Burmese culture is probably the only one where people have their given names as full names.
-It had been intriguing to me for a while why we do not have customary patronymic naming system like the cultures next to us.
+Why is that so?

-It can also be deduced that various patriotic or independence movements under the British colonial rule have contributed largely to the resistance of Burmese-speaking population against the attempts of the British to incorporate Burmese society into the Anglo-Indian culture.
-I asked my Cambodian friend since when they have used the patronymic naming system in their country.
-He said it was not long ago that they started using first name, last name, possibly in the era of French colonial rule to modernize Cambodia.
+The patriotic or independence movements under the British colonial rule might have contributed largely to the resistance of Burmese-speaking population against the attempts of the British to incorporate Burmese society into the Anglo-Indian culture.
+My Cambodian friend told me it was not long ago that they started using first name, last name, possibly in the era of French colonial rule to modernize Cambodia.
 Perhaps the same attempt of the British government must have failed.
 I am not an anthropologist.
 So don’t quote me on that.